 Are you a Big 5 Game Reserve?

 Yes - lion, elephant, buffalo and rhino are all spotted frequently on the reserve.
-The Cape leopard is also indigenous to the area but is spotted less frequently.
+The Cape leopard is also indigenous to the area but is spotted very infrequently.
 Cape leopard is a rare and endangered species.
-To find out more on leopard conservation at Kariega Game Reserve check out the Leopard Project here.

 What birds can be spotted on Kariega?